 Also of interest is that Rancho Palos Verdes has more people living here who work in computers and math than 95% of the places in the US.

 Rancho Palos Verdes is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Rancho Palos Verdes is an extremely ethnically-diverse city.
 The people who call Rancho Palos Verdes home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Rancho Palos Verdes residents report their race to be White, followed by Asian.
-Important ancestries of people in Rancho Palos Verdes include English, Irish, Italian, and French .
+Important ancestries of people in Rancho Palos Verdes include German, English, Irish, Italian, and Iranian.

 The most common language spoken in Rancho Palos Verdes is English.
-Other important languages spoken here include Chinese and Japanese.
+Other important languages spoken here include Chinese and Korean.